ric-colasanti/Opinion-dynamics/README.md

 # Opinion-dynamics
 NetLogo Opinion dynamics

+This model illustrates the sensitivity of some models to the assumptions made.
+Specifically, we examine an opinion-dynamic model that utilizes different methods for the update function of individual opinion changes.
+The model employs either the Deffuant or Edmonds update rules, which provide a smooth effect on the influence.
+The opinion update rules take into account the distance between individuals' opinions and their uncertainty levels.

 ## Overview:

 Purpose: The model simulates the opinion dynamics of a group of persons with different levels of extremism and uncertainty.